liamodwyer/github-pages/_workshop/index.md

 ![Github Pages Logo](assets/images/githubPages.jpg)

-[A lesson site for DCU Library's workshop on *Creating a Scholarly Website with Github Pages*]

 ## Introduction

 Academic staff and researchers often want or need to create a website for different reasons: